Joonas Donskoi: Oulun Kärpät (2007–2015)

-San Jose Sharks
+San Jose Sharks (2015–2019)

-With his NHL rights relinquished by the Panthers, Donskoi was signed to a two-year entry-level contract with the San Jose Sharks on 20 May 2015.
+With his NHL rights relinquished by the Panthers, Donskoi was signed to a two-year, entry-level contract with the San Jose Sharks on 20 May 2015.

-In his first training camp and pre-season with the Sharks, Donskoi impressed and made the club's opening night roster for the 2015–16 season.
-Donskoi scored his first NHL goal in his first NHL game, 7 October 2015, against Jonathan Quick of the Los Angeles Kings.
+In his first training camp and preseason with the Sharks, Donskoi impressed and made the club's opening night roster for the 2015–16 season.
+Donskoi scored his first NHL goal in his first NHL game, 7 October 2015, against goaltender Jonathan Quick of the Los Angeles Kings.
 Donskoi surpassed expectations with the Sharks, cementing a regular roster position amongst the Sharks offense.
 In 76 games with San Jose, he compiled 11 goals and 25 assists for 36 points.
 Helping the Sharks reach the postseason, Donskoi appeared in every game, contributing with 12 points in 23 games as the club reached the Stanley Cup finals for the first time in franchise history.
 In Game 3 of the 2016 Stanley Cup Finals, Donskoi scored the game-winning goal in overtime, but the team lost the series in six games to the Pittsburgh Penguins.

 On 12 May 2017, the Sharks re-signed Donskoi to a two-year, $3.8 million contract.
 He would record 28 goals and 31 assists over the next two seasons with the Sharks before becoming a free agent.